Thursday, July 29, 2010 Detailed Auto Topics

 A few facts about tire balance:

 • Tires do NOT routinely require balance.
-A proper balance last the life of the tire, unless something changes.
+A proper balance lasts the life of the tire, unless something changes.

-• Improper wheel weights being used is a leading cause of balance problems.
+• Improper wheel weights are a leading cause of balance problems.

 • Being balanced is NOT the same as being round.
 Out of round tires will still vibrate and balance will not help.
 Improper mounting can also ruin a new tire very quickly.

-• More than one weight is never necessary on either side of the wheel.
+• It is not necessary to use more than one weight on either side of the wheel.
 Multiple weights normally indicate poor balance.

 • Tire rotation is totally separate from and does not affect wheel balance.
-You do NOT need rotate and balance as maintenance.
+You do NOT need to balance tires when rotated.

 • Wheel alignment is totally separate from and does not affect wheel balance.